Ollymid/Project1/README.md

 #### Challenges faced

-Pardon the pun but my major stumbling blocks was accessing the data from the user model in the dom without puting server-side.js into the client-side.js.
+Pardon the pun but one of my major stumbling blocks was accessing the data from the user model in the dom without puting server-side.js into the client-side.js.
 I successfully managed that in the end with the use of data attribute tags.
 I also battled an old foe which is webpage styling.
 Whilst in some respects I found it easier using bootstrap to style my app, I also found it difficult to position and center things on the page, which often left me frustrated and dejected.
 The express app part I found easier to deal with.